TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 Rote learning methods can produce memorisation, but are exclusively based on repetition.
 The absence of a proper context, meaning and association is a serious obstacle to the acquisition of proper understanding.
 Therefore, rote methods have a very limited scope of application in learning.
 Alternatively, instructors need to opt for active learning or even deep learning methods.

-In active learning, the learner actively participates in the construction of his new knowledge.
+In active learning, the learner actively participates in the construction of his/her new knowledge.
-Whereas in deep learning, the learner develops his own organisation scheme/framework where the new knowledge merges with previously acquired knowledge and new meaningful associations emerge logically.
+Whereas in deep learning, the learner develops his/her own organisation scheme/framework where the new knowledge merges with previously acquired knowledge and new meaningful associations emerge logically.

 Short term memory (STM) has an evanescent behaviour.
 Repetition, as on rote learning, is maximally effective in producing long term memory (LTM), when not delivered all at once.
 Paced repetition combines recall with new memorisation, as typically shown in http://com.msu.edu/Students/Academic_Guidance/long_term_retention_recall.pdf